<<<<<<< HEAD ======= >>>>>>> develop

 Left-hand quantities

-• Y (Required.
-The modeled value for the dependent variable under the statistical model.)
+• Y .
+The dependent variable under the statistical model.
+Requred.

 Right-hand quantities

-• F (Required.
-The value of the scaled drug amount in the observation compartment.)
+• F. The value of the scaled drug amount in the observation compartment, computed by the structural model specified in $SUBROUTINE.
+Required.

 • THETA(n)